Alan4247748/Artist-Website/README.md

 Also, I will soon be adding a JP5 (Java Processing) interface I am designing to the website.

-I'm a young, dumb, lost programmer.
-So if any of these is confusing, clunky, etc. its because I am self-teaching all of this.
+I'm a young, dumb, & lost programmer.
+So if any of these is confusing, clunky, etc. its because I am self-learning all of this through good old trial & error.